-PAS 5261: Supervised Clinical Practice I (10 cred-
+PAS 5261: Supervised Clinical Practice I (10 credits)

 The learner will participate in supervised clinical practice experiences (SCPEs) across a variety of settings including in-patient, emergency department, and operating room.
 The learner will be exposed to patients across the lifespan and provide preventative, emergent, acute, and chronic care to diverse populations requiring a wide range of healthcare.
 This course serves as a prerequisite to PAS 5262 and is the first of four supervised clinical practice experiences.
-The learner must successfully complete requirements of PAS 5261 before participating in PAS 5262.
-Prerequisite: none.
+Prerequisite: PAS 5261.

-PAS 5262: Supervised Clinical Practice II (12 credits)
+PAS 5262: Supervised Clinical Practice II (14 credits)